nic-vo/frontend_practice/README.md

 This is the repo containing all my solutions for the sites suggested by [Frontend Practice](https://www.frontendpractice.com/).

+I'm taking this as as an opportunity to learn TailwindCSS and some newer features of Next.js's App router.
+Pretty excited!

 1. Level One
 	- Ableton
 	- Abstract